tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 date: 2021-01-13
 draft: true
 series: tech
 description: "Basic code refactoring in Python.
-From okay to good?"
+From bad to kind of okay?
+I mean it has unit tests at the end..."
 tags: [programming]
 keywords: [python, queue, linked list, refactor]
 ---